 Here's where the confusion enters.
-Verse 35 is clearly talking about events during the days of Antiochus.
-And verse 36 seems to continue speaking of him, "And the king shall do accordingly to his will [KJV]."
+V 35 is clearly talking about events during the days of Antiochus.
+And v 36 seems to continue speaking of him, "And the king shall do accordingly to his will."
 Who is this king?
 Antiochus?
 Some of the details that follow sound like him, but many do not.

-For instance, verse 36 says 'he will magnify himself above every god.'
-Antiochus, though a blasphemer, did not place a statue of himself but of Zeus Olympius in the Jerusalem temple.
-Another detail that doesn't fit Antiochus is seen in verse 37, "He will who no regard for the gods of his fathers."
+For instance, v 36 says "he shall magnify himself above every god."
+Antiochus, though a blasphemer, did not place a statue of himself, but of Zeus Olympius in the Jerusalem temple.
+Another detail that doesn't fit Antiochus is seen in v 37, "Neither shall he regard the gods of his fathers."
 To the contrary, Antiochus's policy was to force his Jewish subjects to worship the god of his fathers or be killed.

-So what's going on in Daniel 11 then?
+So what's going on in Daniel 11, then?
 The answer, apparently, is that it mingles the past and the future.
 Commentator Joyce Baldwin remarks (202), "Biblical prophecy regularly exhibits this characteristic of telescoping the future, so that the more distant event appears to merge with the nearer so as to become indistinguishable from it."
-The best-known passage in which we see such "telescoping" is Jesus' teaching in Matthew 24 and Mark 13 where Jesus speaks both of the coming fall of Jerusalem (which occurred in 70 A.D.) and of the end of the world (which obviously is removed by at least 1900+ years to date), and He does not clearly distinguish the two events, but lumps them together.
+The best-known passage in which we see such "telescoping" is Jesus' teaching in Matthew 24, where Jesus speaks both of the coming fall of Jerusalem (which occurred in 70 A.D.) and of the end of the world (which obviously is removed by at least 1900+ years to date)--and He does not clearly distinguish the two events, but lumps them together.

 The point for us is this.
-Daniel 11 contains an important message about where the world is heading.
+Daniel 11 contains an important message about what's going to happen to this world.
 Here's what we learn.

-From the prophecy revealed in Daniel 11:36-45, God informs us of two end-time specifics.
+Proposition: From the prophecy revealed in Daniel 11:36-45, God informs us of two end-time specifics.